Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 You’re almost finished.
 Check everything one last time before you import your accounts.

-- If you haven’t yet, be sure to add types and detail types.
+- If you haven’t yet, be sure to add account types and detail types.

 Tip: Focus on getting the account types right first.
 Then, select the detail types that fit the transactions you want to track.